Gallicchio-Lab/AToM-OpenMM/examples/RBFE/eralpha/README.md

 Run replica exchange in each of the simulation folders.
 For example:
 ```
-cd $HOME/examples/RBFE/eralpha/complexes
+cd $HOME/AToM-OpenMM/examples/RBFE/eralpha/complexes
 for i in eralpha-* ; do ( cd $i ; bash ./run.sh ) ; done
 ```
 The `run.sh` shell scripts are formatted for optionally running them on a `slurm` queuing system.
-Edit `run_template.sh` in `$HOME/examples/RBFE/eralpha/scripts` to adapt them to your cluster.
+Edit `run_template.sh` in `$HOME/AToM-OpenMM/examples/RBFE/eralpha/scripts` to adapt them to your cluster.

 Each replica exchange calculation is set to run for 2 hours on 1 GPU.
 Much longer running times (24 hours or more) are needed for this system to approach convergence depending on the speed of the GPU.
-More GPUs can be deployed by editing the `nodefile` or the `run_template.sh` files in `$HOME/examples/RBFE/eralpha/scripts`.
+More GPUs can be deployed by editing the `run_template.sh` files in `$HOME/AToM-OpenMM/examples/RBFE/eralpha/scripts`.

 ### Free Energy Analysis